Platypose: Calibrated Zero-Shot Multi-Hypothesis 3D Human Motion Estimation: Method

-We find it optimal to respace the sampling process to 8 steps from 50 (see \cref{sec:ablation}).
+We find it optimal to use 8 steps in the generation procedure (see \cref{sec:ablation}).
 To acquire samples from the posterior distribution we guide the diffusion process using energy guidance \cite{Pierzchlewicz2023-lt} (\cref{fig:method}).
 We choose the likelihood to be a Normal distribution around the reprojected 3D keypoints in the image $p(\vy \mid \vx) = \mathcal{N}(\vy; \operatorname{proj}(\vx_0, \vartheta), \lambda^{-1}\mathbf{I})$ for which the energy function corresponds to the reprojection error

 Here, $\vartheta$ represents camera parameters, $\vy$ denotes 2D observations and $\lambda$ is the energy scale or precision.
+Similar to prior work \cite{Jiang2023-aw, Ji2024-xi} we assume the camera parameters to be known beforehand.
 Note that the energy is defined for $\vx_0$ but not for intermediate $\vx_t$ at different steps in the diffusion sampling process.
-However, since we use a one-step diffusion $\hat \vx_0 = G_\theta(\vx_t, t)$, we approximate $\vx_0$ for the energy with $G_\theta(\vx_t, t)$.
+However, since we use a one-step diffusion $\hat \vx_0 = G_\theta(\vx_t, t)$, we approximate $\vx_0$ for the energy function with $G_\theta(\vx_t, t)$.
 We integrate energy guidance into \eqref{eq:sampling}.

 We find empirically that performing the update step (\eqref{eq:update}) multiple times improves performance.
 Performing $k$ update steps can be interpreted as evaluating the dynamics of the sample using a $k$-th order Yoshida integrator \cite{YOSHIDA1990262}.
 We also find that skipping the first $S$ diffusion timesteps improves calibration.
 The full sampling procedure is defined in \cref{alg:sampling}.